Corporate website of Orient Corporation

 • (1) Basic Policy

 To serve as a sound incentive for enhancing operating results and corporate value over the medium to long term, compensation of Directors (excluding Non-Executive Directors and External Directors) consists of title-based fixed compensation and performance-linked compensation.
 The former is paid based on their roles and responsibilities.
-The latter fluctuates payment amounts based on factors such as corporate business results, and is composed of cash compensation and stock compensation.
+The latter fluctuates payment amounts based on factors such as corporate business results, and is composed of cash compensation that contributes to short-term incentives and stock compensation that contributes to medium- to long-term incentives.

 The compensation of Non-Executive Directors and External Director is composed of fixed compensation and non-performance-linked stock compensation, taking into consideration their job responsibility.